Enjoying Snackz.ai?

 FAQ's

-While "Leviathan" can be enjoyed as a standalone novel, it shares thematic and stylistic elements with Auster's other works, particularly his New York Trilogy.
-Fans will recognize his trademark exploration of chance, identity, and the urban landscape.
+While 'Leviathan' can be enjoyed as a standalone novel, it shares thematic and stylistic elements with Auster's other works, particularly his New York Trilogy.

 The title alludes to the biblical sea monster, often interpreted as a symbol of chaos and the uncontrollable forces of nature.
 This foreshadows the chaotic and unpredictable turns the narrative takes, mirroring the turbulent inner lives of the characters.